astronomer/airflow-provider-great-expectations/README.md

 See the [**examples**](./great_expectations_provider/examples) directory for an example DAG with some sample tasks that demonstrate operator functionality.
 The example DAG file contains a comment with instructions on how to run the examples.

 **This operator is in very early stages of development!
-Feel free to submit issues, PRs, or ping the current author (Sam Bail) in the Great Expectations Slack for feedback.
+Feel free to submit issues, PRs, or ping the current author (Sam Bail) in the [Great Expectations Slack](http://greatexpectations.io/slack) for feedback.
+Thanks to [Pete DeJoy](https://github.com/petedejoy) and the [Astronomer.io](https://www.astronomer.io/) team for the support.